Bubble Trouble: a Review on Electroweak Baryogenesis: Experimental probes and constraints

 \subsection{Gravitational waves}

 The first-order phase transition, required for EWBG, causes a vacuum energy release, distributed inhomogeneously in the nucleated bubbles.
-This energy can partially be converted into a stochastic gravitational wave (GW) background.
+This energy can partially be converted into a stochastic gravitational wave (GW) background, for reviews see e.g. \cite{Caprini:2019egz, Hindmarsh:2020hop, Athron:2023xlk, Croon:2024mde}.
 A GW signal sourced at the EW scale would have a peak sensitivity in the mHz regime \cite{Grojean:2006bp}, and could therefore be observable with space-based GW detectors such as the Laser Interferometer Space Antenna (LISA) \cite{LISA:2017pwj}, Taiji \cite{10.1093/ptep/ptaa083} or next-generation (and significantly more speculative!) detectors such as Big Bang Explorer \cite{Harry:2006fi} and DECIGO \cite{Kawamura:2006up}.

 The phase transition can cause GWs via three different sources: \begin{itemize} \item{Gradient energy in the scalar field,} \item{Sound waves in the plasma surrounding the bubbles,} \item{Magneto-hydrodynamic, vortical, or acoustic turbulence.} \end{itemize} The corresponding GW spectra have different spectral shapes, which can be predicted by a combination of analytical and numerical approaches; for GWs sourced by the scalar field energy see \cite{Kosowsky:1992rz, Kosowsky:1992vn, Huber:2008hg, Child:2012qg, Jinno:2016vai, Weir:2016tov, Jinno:2017fby, Konstandin:2017sat, Cutting:2018tjt, Jinno:2019bxw,Lewicki:2019gmv, Cutting:2020nla, Lewicki:2020jiv}, for GWs from sound waves \cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Hindmarsh:2017gnf,Cutting:2019zws, Jinno:2020eqg,Jinno:2022mie, Caprini:2024gyk, Correia:2025qif}, and for turbulent contributions \cite{Kosowsky:2001xp, Caprini:2009fx, RoperPol:2019wvy, Kahniashvili:2020jgm, Auclair:2022jod, Dahl:2024eup}.
 The total GW spectrum is the sum of all different contributions, although, depending on the PT parameters, either sound waves or the scalar field energy give the dominant contribution.